yeoshuheng/silly-little-engine/README.md

 Before meeting the price condition, it is left unexecuted and has to sit on the order book.
 A limit order book is a trading system used to manage these limit orders as well as match the lowest ask with the highest bid on a price-time priority basis.

+This is a very basic mock limit order book with the bare functionalities needed and without much optimisations.

 ### Structure

 The creation of this engine was loosely based on the following [article.](https://web.archive.org/web/20110219163448/http://howtohft.wordpress.com/2011/02/15/how-to-build-a-fast-limit-order-book/)